Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)

 Kidney infections can sometimes cause the same symptoms as those of a bladder infection (listed above), but they can also cause:

-- Pain in the flank (side of lower back, where the kidney is located)
+●Pain in the flank (one or both sides of the lower back, where the kidneys are located)

 If you have one or more of the symptoms of a kidney infection, you should see a healthcare provider as soon as possible.
 Although most kidney infections do not cause permanent damage, delaying treatment can lead to serious complications.